panicboy/articles-products-express/README.md

 `/products`
 - `POST` creates a new product
   - The incoming request will look like this: `{ name: String, price: String, inventory: Number }`
-    - from this request you will save your data as `{ id: Number, name: String, price: String, inventory: Number }`
+    - from this request you will save your data as `{ id: Number, name: String, price: Number, inventory: Number }`
       - **id** is a unique identifier for this item.
 You will generate this on the server side and it will be used to access specific products with it
     - Respond with `{ "success": Bool }`, **true** if successful otherwise **false**